Dealer

 The combination of vacuum-sealing and freezing ensures an optimum shelf life

-From vegetables, fruit, meat and fish to sauces, soups and stews, raw or cooked - vacuum-sealing allows food to be kept for longer without losing its natural flavour or consistency.
-The airtight packaged food is protected from environmental influences such as bacteria and the flavours of other foods that are stored next to each other in the fridge, for example.
-Vacuum-sealed food stays fresh up to three times longer.
+From fruit, vegetables, meat and fish to sauces, soups and stews, raw or cooked – vacuum sealing makes it possible to keep food for longer without it losing its natural taste or consistency.
+Once in air-tight packaging, food is protected against environmental influences such as bacteria as well as the flavours of other food stored next to it in the refrigerator, for example.
+Vacuum-packed food stays fresh up to three times longer.

 For optimum shelf life, vacuum sealing can be combined with freezing – this also prevents freezer burn.
 This occurs when the air gets to the frozen food and dries out its surface.
 As vacuum-sealed food is in airtight packaging, freezer burn is prevented.
 Vacuum sealing food with the BORA QVac and then cooking it in the BORA X BO using the special programme ‘sous-vide cooking’ enables you to achieve professional-standard results with little effort.